Hellbovine

 We need to define what "optimized" means, and why this custom Windows is unlike most others on the internet.

 - This guide does not focus on component removals, instead it uses registry keys.
 This method ensures that nothing "breaks" in Windows, since all the keys are the same official method that Microsoft would use, and these tweaks can be reversed on a live install too.
-No apps have been uninstalled, no dependencies lost, it is just much faster and better on resource usage, with common annoyances resolved.
+No apps have been uninstalled, no dependencies lost, it is just much faster and stable, with common annoyances resolved.
 In other words, Microsoft could release this as a "Gaming" or "Lite" edition of Windows 10.

 - This image was constructed in a modular way, meaning you can take pieces from it, or you could use the whole guide and layer it on top of other custom NTLite images, to enhance one of the built-in NTLite templates or a user's custom preset.

 - This guide was posted on August 23rd, 2022 and no issues have been discovered so far.
-The various problems in the thread replies have been determined to be inaccurate or unrelated, which is a common occurence on forums, since people will add their own tweaks and tools while using a guide, then randomly place the blame when things break.
-At this point, it is safe to say this image has no issues when the instructions are followed.
+The various problems in the thread replies have been determined to be inaccurate or unrelated, which is a common occurence on forums, since people add their own tweaks and tools while using a guide, then randomly place the blame when things break.
+It is safe to say this image works perfectly when users follow the instructions as-is.

 KNOWN ISSUES

-There are no known issues with this custom image, but some notes are discussed below.
+There are no known issues with this custom image, but some notes are below.

-- The Xbox Game Bar will not run when you click on it from the start menu, which is by Microsoft's design and is not intuitive.
-If you need to use the Game Bar just go to Start > Settings > Gaming > and toggle it on, then the Game Bar will run when clicked from the start menu.
+- The Xbox Game Bar will not run from the start menu, which is by Microsoft's design and is not intuitive.
+If you need to use the Game Bar just go to Start > Settings > Gaming > and toggle it on, then the Game Bar will run when clicked in the start menu.

 - The Microphone is initially off, but can be turned on by going to Start > Settings > Privacy > Microphone > toggle "Allow access to the microphone on this device" followed by "Allow apps to access your microphone" and then "Allow desktop apps to access your microphone" last.
-Some programs require all three settings to be enabled in order for voice chat to work.
+Some programs require all three settings to be enabled.

-- Defender and Firewall have been turned off for gamers (easily enabled again), but it is not as scary as some people say.
-Use a good browser (Chrome), practice common sense (download only from reputable sources, do not visit shady sites), and things will be fine.
-Install a good ad-blocker (uBlock Origin) though, since that will dramatically improve browsing security/performance, while also blocking ads everywhere (including YouTube).
-Also, use NAT in your router and do not directly connect your computer to the DSL/Cable modem.
+- Defender and Firewall have been turned off for gamers (easily enabled again), but security it is not as scary as some people say.
+Use a good browser (Chrome), practice common sense (download from reputable sources), and nstall a good ad-blocker (uBlock Origin) to improve browsing security/performance, while also blocking ads everywhere.
+Also, do not connect a computer to the internet without a router with NAT enabled.

 RELEASE NOTES

-December 28, 2022: Updated to version 1.1 after adding a registry key that prevents Windows from forcibly downloading and installing a display driver, even if Windows Update was paused.
+December 28, 2022: Updated to version 1.1 after adding a tweak that prevents Windows from forcibly downloading and installing a display driver, even if Windows Update was paused.
 Also, cleaned up the guide's formatting and added information about the release of 22H2.

 STEP 1: GETTING STARTED